Tools and Resources I can’t live without

 - Clip Studio Paint Pro My favorite drawing program by far.
 I make almost all my art with it.
 It’s not free but it’s affordable and it’s many times worth the price, plus they have regular sales so you can get it half off if you want to wait.
 There’s a free version you can try out.

 - Affinity Designer Great for creating vector graphics, good alternative for Illustrator.
 Also affordable.
+I use it for comic lettering.

 - Affinity Photo Affordable alternative for Photoshop.

 - Affinity Publisher Affordable and powerful alternative for InDesign.
 I do all my zine and book layouts and print files with it.
+All of Affinity programs work together like magic.
+Highly recommended.

 - Inkscape Open source vector graphics editor.
 I mainly use it for the bitmap tracing feature.